canonical/snapd-rest-openapi/UPDATING.md

 If a new tag is created, it will need to be applied to all relevant operations within their respective path files.

-## 5. Security (If needed)
+## 5. Security (if needed)
 The security files are a subset of schema that define the security requirements required to interact with an operation.
 They are defined per operation in a path file.
 The currently documented schema are:
 - OpenAccess ([]) - denoted by empty brackets, means there are no authentication requirements for the operation.
-- PeerAuth - Describes how the daemon uses unix peer socket authentication to ensure user has proper permission for using an operation.
+- PeerAuth - Describes how the daemon uses unix peer socket authentication to ensure the user has proper permission for using an operation.